civetweb/civetweb/README.md

 # Project Mission

-Project mission is to provide easy to use, powerful, embeddable web server.
+Project mission is to provide easy to use, powerful, embeddable web server with an MIT license.

 # Overview